Editor’s Note: Here’ a letter I wrote to my unborn son Jeremiah who left this life on All Soul’s Day 2014.

 To be honest, I have not fully recovered from our tragedy of you passing from this life to the next, ironically on All Souls’ Day.
 The pain does get a little bit less each day.
 Your mother and I were at a crossroads on a cool summer night.
-It was June 2015 the month you were supposed to be born.
+You were supposed to be born in June 2015.
 All around us people we knew were having babies and we were only reminded of our pain and thinking what might have been.
 I prayed out to God “I just want something good to happen in my life!”
 Weeks later we discovered your mother was pregnant.
 Despite this amazing news, we were cautious and often thought of losing you months earlier.

 Half-way through the pregnancy we learned that we were having another baby boy and we settled on a name—Josiah.
 Later we learned that this name means “healer”.
 I do not think that was a coincidence.
 I firmly believe God answered our prayers and used you as a powerful intercessor to keep your brother Josiah safe throughout the pregnancy.

-I want to thank you for the gift you have provided your family!
-I am grateful to have heard your heartbeat before we lost you.
+Thank you for the gift you have provided your family!
+I’m grateful to have heard your heartbeat before we lost you.
 That memory gives my daily strength and every milestone Josiah has I think of you.
 I ask for continually help and intercession in your union with our Heavenly Father.

 With great love and gratitude,